StoneCypher/You-Dont-Know-Lodash-Underscore/README.md

 This is a disadvantage.
 You can bail on for loops if you want to be able to bail.
 Part of the value of map is to assure the programmer that the predicate passed to the iteration cannot do this even in incorrect behavior.

+Much of the purpose of the functional calls (`.map`, `.reduce`, `.filter`, and so on) is in distinguishing the behavior of the application of a functor from the quality of the functor.
+You should be able to have a function that identifies whether a thing is a duck, and then filter on duck-as-a-quality.

+There are important, subtle advantages to this.
+For example, `.map` is inherently parallelizable - though underscore's abortable version is not.
+In Mozilla Servo, which is written in a lightweight process oriented language, this is a significant performance lose.
+Given the nature of parallelism, and that Microsoft Edge is moving in the same direction, and that this is becoming a common language thing (used to be esoteric to languages like erlang and mozart-oz and gambit scheme; now common in things like c# and google go.)

+I believe that this will be the norm relatively soon.

-Comparison performance is nonsensical, since the two functions being compared aren't doing the same work.
+Comparison performance as provided is nonsensical, since the two functions being compared aren't doing the same work.
+One only applies the functor to the first item; the other to all.

 ----